openwallet-foundation/bifold-wallet/packages/remote-logs/README.md

 This package allows a copy of the AFJ logs to be sent to a remote Loki server.
 This is useful for debugging issues in environments where the logs are not easily accessible, yet the logs are needed to provide [Tier 3](https://en.wikipedia.org/wiki/Technical_support) support.

 Due to the sensitive nature of Verifiable Credentials and Digital Identity in general, the logs are not sent automatically.
 Instead, this feature must be enabled.
-It is **highly recommended** that this feature be disabled by default production environments and only enabled, by the end user, when needed, and even then automatically disabled after a short period of time.
+It is **highly recommended** that this feature be disabled by default in production environments and only enabled, by the end user, when needed, and even then automatically disabled after a short period of time.

 ## Considerations